Thai Meatball and Egg Drop Soup: Thai flavours mixed into a traditional egg drop broth for a comforting and filling soup. Paleo + Whole 30 + Low Carb

 - While the broth is heating up, whisk your eggs.
 Once the broth begins to boil, slowly drizzle the eggs into the soup.
 Use a fork to stir the eggs to create ribbons and prevent clumping.

-- Reduce the heat and then add the spring onions, carrot, and cilantro and let the soup.
+- Reduce the heat and then add the spring onions, carrot, and cilantro and let the soup cook an extra minute.
 Carefully drop the meatballs into the broth.
 Taste the soup and season with salt and pepper to your own preference.

 - Top with more spring onions, cilantro, and/or chili if you'd like and serve.